| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 Peshitta | "alarming sights" |

 ▣ "great signs from heaven" The author uses OT apocalyptic language to describe these events (cf. Mark 13:25).
-Peter says that the prophecy of Joel 2:28-32, which also uses apocalyptic language, was fulfilled at Pentecost (cf. Acts 2), which shows it was not meant to be understood literally (cf. D. Brent Sandy, Plowshares & Pruning Hooks: Rethinking the Language of Biblical Prophecy and Apocalyptic).
+Peter says that the prophecy of Joel 2:28-32, which also uses apocalyptic language, was fulfilled at Pentecost (cf. Acts 2), which shows it was not meant to be understood literally.
+A recent book by D. Brent Sandy, Plowshares & Pruning Hooks: Rethinking the Language of Biblical Prophecy and Apocalyptic, has really helped me to better understand prophecy and apocalyptic literature!

 There are several slightly different versions of the phrase in the Greek manuscript tradition.
 The variations do not alter the sense of the phrase in context.
 There is no way to determine which of the five Greek MSS variants is original.